COMBINE-lab/salmon/index.md

 --------

 Salmon is a tool for quantifying the expression of transcripts using RNA-seq data.
-Salmon uses new algorithms to provide accurate expression estimates very quickly and while using very little memory.
+Salmon uses new algorithms (specifically, coupling the novel concept of *lightweight alignment* with a streaming inference algorithm) to provide accurate expression estimates very quickly (i.e. *wicked-fast*) and while using very little memory.
+Salmon performs its inference using an expressive and realistic model of RNA-seq data that takes into account the attributes, like position-specfic bias, observed in *real* experimental data.

 Funding
 -------